Do I need to bring my own bedding, mosquito net, food or water?

 When is the rainy season?

+The campus of Nihue Rao is not a heavy mosquito area, however, if you want avoid mosquitos, we advise you to book a retreat in the hottest months of the year; late July through October.
 The rainy season usually begins in late December and goes through until the end of April.
 During this time the mosquito/bug population increases.
 We do our best to keep mosquito bites to a minimum by enclosing all of our structures with mosquito netting.
 Mosquitos are more prominent during dawn and dusk, during these times we recommend wearing long pants and socks, or using a natural mosquito repellent.

 What is the weather like and what clothing should I bring?